aceeric/d2iq-poc/05-get-tarball-and-copy-files.md

 ## Copy artifacts to hosts

-This uses the `d2iq-konvoy` utility
+This uses the `d2iq-konvoy` utility to copy artifacts to all the cluster VMs.

 ### Set env vars
 ```